 How the landfill is currently managed

-Resource consent conditions require sludge (solids produced from the wastewater treatment process) to be mixed with waste at a ratio of 1 part sludge to 4 parts waste.
-This is expected to change with the planned construction of a new Sludge Minimisation Facility at Moa Point which will significantly reduce the volume of sludge needing to come to landfill.
-This will also mean Wellington can introduce resource recovery and recycling initiatives that will reduce the volume of other waste.
+Resource consent conditions for the current stage 3 landfill require sludge (solids produced from the wastewater treatment process) to be mixed with waste at a ratio of 1 part sludge to 4 parts waste.
+This will change with the construction of Te Whare Wai Para Nuku, the new sludge minimisation facility at Moa Point which will significantly reduce the volume of sludge needing to come to landfill.
+Removing the need to mix waste with sludge will also mean Wellington can introduce more resource recovery and recycling initiatives that will reduce the volume of other waste.

 Current issues

-• Disposal of wet sludge required mixing with waste at a ratio of 1 part sludge to 4 parts of other waste, presenting a barrier to recycling and resource recovery opportunities to minimise the volume of waste to landfill.
+- Disposal of wet sludge requiring mixing with waste at a ratio of 1 part sludge to 4 parts of other waste, presents a barrier to recycling and resource recovery opportunities to minimise the volume of waste to landfill.

-• Continued disposal of waste requires a new residual waste disposal solution to be in place by June 2026.
+- Continued need for safe disposal of waste requires SLEPO to be in place by June 2026.

 Objectives